ManojModhale/Task_Management_System/README.md

 ### Technologies Used

 #### Frontend
--   **React.js**: Component-based framework for building the user interface.
+-   **ReactJs**: Component-based framework for building the user interface.
 -   **React-Bootstrap**: Used for responsive components and styling.
 -   **CSS**: Custom styling for components and pages, leveraging media queries for responsiveness.
 -   **Axios**: For seamless HTTP requests to the backend.